nwb2025/Delivery-app/README.md

 # Delivery-app
-Delivery application that allows users to order a ride/ work as a driver.
+Delivery application that allows users to request a ride/ work as a driver.

 Technology stack:
 - Android SDK